sam-hatley/Exploratory-Data-Analysis-Course-Project-2/README.md

 ## Methodology

-The requirements are clear that each plot needs to have an associated _*.R_ file.
-What I'd like to do is create a separate file that just cleans and parses the data according to the requirements of each question, which I can then call from each file, rather than needing to duplicate work.

 ### Data cleaning

-As above, I want to take care of the cleanup and filtering in a separate _*.R_ file, which I'll call with variables when I'm actually making these plots.
-All of the below will be handled by the [data.R](data.R) script.

 we'll start by taking a look at the actual data with a ```summary()``` call:
 ```